amnis-dev/amnis-design/README.md

 ## Installation

-No installation at this time.
+No package installation at this time.
 However, the project should be ready for publishing very soon.

 ## Contributing